Meigyoku-Thmn/Ever17-NodeJS-Converter/documentation/SC3.Instructions.md

 ## Goto (`0x07`)

-Jump to a main instruction specified by an ordinal.
+Jumps to a main instruction specified by an ordinal.

 Structure: